-In Medias Res: Definition and Examples That Start a Story in the Middle
+In Medias Res: Definition and Examples To Start a Story in the Middle

 - An older man is proposing to his date.

-- A jokey locks his eyes on the finish line of an important horse race.
+- A jockey locks his eyes on the finish line of an important horse race.

-When you’re done, post your practice in the comments and check out the work others share, too.
-If you have some time, give some feedback on a story opening that you like!
+When you're done, share your practice in the Pro Practice Workshop here, and leave feedback for a few other writers.
+Not a member?
+Join us here.